Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Trespass

 Makes it illegal to use an unmanned aircraft system to knowingly enter the property of another person without consent.
-Established as a standalone trespass statute separate from surveillance concerns.
-Does not require recording or surveilling; simply flying a drone onto or over another's property without permission is sufficient to trigger a violation.
+Does not require the drone to be recording, surveilling, or taking photographs.
+Simply flying a drone over or onto another person's property without permission is sufficient to constitute a violation.

 View source